rhammell/planesnet/README.md

 The dataset includes 10500 20x20 RGB images labeled with either a "plane" or "no-plane" classification.
 Image chips were derived from Planet's full-frame visual scene products.
 These products are orthorectified to a 3 meter pixel

+## License

-Planet's imagery was made availble through the [Open California](https://www.planet.com/products/open-california/) dataset, which is [openly licenesed](https://creativecommons.org/licenses/by-sa/4.0/).
+Planet's imagery used to build PlanesNet is made availble through the [Open California](https://www.planet.com/products/open-california/) dataset, which is [openly licenesed](https://creativecommons.org/licenses/by-sa/4.0/).
 As such, PlanesNet is also available under the CC-BY-SA license.

 ## Class Labels